Help Friends or Family with their Tax

 You must have their National Insurance number or tax reference number when you call.

-You must be over 16 if you’re interpreting for a non-English speaker.
+You must be over 16 if you are interpreting for a non-English speaker.
 HMRC’s helplines also have foreign language services.

-Read guidance on HMRC services if you or the person you are helping has a disability.
+Read guidance on HMRC services (external link) if you or the person you are helping has a disability.